uhmgreyhats/meeting-agendas/2016-09-12/agenda.md

 ## Clay Nakamura -
 - Possible selenium demonstration
 - Discuss a time for our first CTF practice round with Raytheon
+- Determine who wants to register for NCL